Anarchist archives

 Anarchist archives preserve records from the international anarchist movement in personal and institutional collections around the world.
 This primary source documentation is made available for researchers to learn directly from movement anarchists, both their ideas and lives.

-Anarchism, an anti-authoritarian political philosophy of self-governed societies without unjust hierarchies, has spread chiefly through published propaganda literature: pamphlets, books, and newspapers.
+Anarchism, an anti-authoritarian political philosophy of self-governed societies without hierarchies, has spread chiefly through published propaganda literature: pamphlets, books, and newspapers.
 As a result, American and European anarchists have a history of collecting the movement's written work and anarchist libraries naturally followed.

 Independent collections

 Small, independent archival collections include the Kate Sharpley Library and the Boston Anarchist Archives Project.
 The Kate Sharpley Library (KSL) is maintained by a group and has a special focus on Spanish anarchist materials, based on donations from those who settled in England after the Spanish Civil War.
 The Kate Sharpley collection extends to class conflict history, as well.
 The Alternative Gallery (or A Gallery) in Greece has a wider focus, of which anarchism is one part.
 Jerry Kaplan's Anarchist Archives Project (AAP) is a 12,000-item archive of global anarchism held privately in Cambridge, Massachusetts and developed from 1982 through at least the late 1990s.
 It has a special focus on Italian-American anarchism, based on individual donations, and is strongest in late-20th century American and Canadian anarchism.
 Beyond its anarchist collections, it includes some situationist and council communist items, and has exchanged items with the Kate Sharpley Library, which are each located in a private residence.

 These independent archives tend to have a narrower focus than their institutional counterparts, whose other collections are either unrelated or part of larger leftist or labor categories.
 Smaller collections also benefit from personal connections to the movement, receiving leaflets and other ephemera that institutions can miss.